La Casa de la Seda Guided Visit

 We invite you to enjoy a guided visit and discover one of the best well-kept baroque buildings in Barcelona.

-- When: one Saturday a month : to know when we have the next visit check the calendar
+- When: one Saturday a month : to know when we is the next visit contact us: email@example.com

 11 am Spanish- English12 pm Català

 - Meeting Point: Carrer Sant Pere Més Alt, 1 – corner with Via Laietana and near the Palau de la Música